What's Out There?

 Honoring Native Land

-Over 5,000 years ago Native Americans spent summer months hunting, stalking, and ambushing bighorn sheep with atlatls from stacked-stone blinds on the alpine summit of Alta Toquima.
-About 1,880 years ago, village sites appear on this desolate summit, as women and children began spending summers at these upper elevations and complimented the diet of bighorn and marmot meat with limber pine seeds, cactus flesh and seeds, and the bulbs.
-The research of these villages and hunting sites, conducted by Dr. Dave Thomas of the American Museum of Natural History in the early 1980s, also revealed that some of the food materials were hauled up from lower elevations including pinyon pine seeds and bulrush seeds that must of originated from the valley marshes, 4,300 feet below the summit.
-Dr. Thomas postulated that this high altitude village was seasonally and sporadically utilized up until early historic times when population pressures from miners and ranchers and their livestock extirpated the bighorn sheep from this area.
+Over 5,000 years ago and possibly going as far back into antiquity to the first people who colonized North America (about 14,000 or more years ago) Native Americans spent the short summer season hunting, stalking, and ambushing bighorn sheep with atlatls from stacked-stone honeycomb-shaped hunting blinds on the alpine summit of Alta Toquima.
+Indigenous occupation of this high-altitude site represents a shift to more intensive exploitation of alpine zone floral and faunal resources.
+Throughout the Holocene Epoch, village sites remained on this desolate, wind-worn summit, where women and children spent the short summer season at these upper elevations to complement the diet of bighorn and yellow-bellied marmot meat with limber pine seeds, cactus and multiple other plant seeds and bulbs.
+The research of these villages and hunting sites, first conducted by Dr. Julian Steward, and later, and in more depth, by Dr. Dave Hurst Thomas of the American Museum of Natural History in the early 1980s, also revealed that some of the food materials were hauled up from lower elevations including pinyon pine and bulrush seeds that likely had originated from the valley and marshes below the 11,686 feet elevation summit where people were living seasonally.
+Dr. Thomas postulated that this high-altitude village was seasonally and sporadically utilized up until early historic times when population pressures from miners and ranchers and their livestock extirpated the bighorn sheep from this area.
 The remote village is located on a 15-to-30 percent slope, an added challenge for both the prehistoric village dwellers and modern-day visitors who brave the steep slopes and long rocky climb to reach the site.

 Natural History